In light of Independence Day, I figured I’d make an American classic. With a modern twist, of course.

 Today’s recipe is for a double crust pie.
 Do you want visuals for how to make the dough?
 See my pie crust page for a video tutorial and full step-by-step photos.

 Make the apple filling as the dough is chilling.
-Fresh lemon juice, lemon zest, apples, flour, spices, and sugar.
+Fresh lemon juice, apples, flour, spices, and sugar.
 I suggest using a variety of apples.
 I used Pink Ladies (sweet) and Granny Smiths (tart).
 You get more complex flavor in each bite using a combo.

 Next, add the pie filling to the dough.
 You may think – “there is way too much filling, it won’t fit!”
 But it will.
 The cake is very tall – deep dish style!